Get Free Shipping On Orders Over $200

 • Secondary endpoints: What additional data points will provide mechanistic insight?

 • Rationale for combination: Why study these specific peptides together?
-Is the hypothesis synergistic, additive, or comparative?
+Is the hypothesis complementary in scope, additive, or comparative?

 • Model system suitability: Does your chosen experimental model (cell line, tissue explant, etc.) express the relevant receptors and pathways?